sahil-k-george/bspwm-dotfiles/README.md

 ---

-## 📦 Required Dependencies
+## 📦 Dependencies I Use

-To run this desktop environment successfully, make sure to install the following packages for your specific Linux distribution:
+Here are all the packages I have installed on my system to run this environment:

-### 1. Installation Commands by Distribution
+### 1. Installing on Different Linux Distros

 #### **Arch Linux**
 Using `pacman` and `yay` (or your preferred AUR helper):